Your Buyers Want to Control the Sales Process; Here’s How to Let Them

 But to do this best, you need to teach them the way they want to learn.

 That means written and video content, all of which is presented in their vocabulary.
-If you’re not answering the questions they’re asking, your content will not resonate.
+If you’re not answering the questions they’re asking on your website or in your sales enablement materials, your content will not resonate.

 We all know what it feels like to be sold to.
 Whether it’s a cold call during dinner, a tone-deaf sales email, a LinkedIn prospecting message, or any other invasive outreach or pushy approach, we recoil when we’re getting rushed along the sales process.